dayarik111-glitch/IT-ServiceDesk-Case-Studies/Ticket_05_New_User_Provisioning.md

 ## Investigation

-The employee details were given on the ticket, and I went into Active Directory and added a new user.
+The employee details were given on the ticket, and I went into Active Directory and found what information is needed to correctly add a new user into the Active Direcotry.

 ![Create New AD User](Screenshots/Ticket_05/02_Create_New_AD_User_Dialog.png)